Skip to content

 This is a more complex example which makes it very difficult to catch any errors. this is a valid implementation, but because we lost information about the use of x, we cannot make any assumptions about if this is valid or not.

-And because we don't want to emit false positives, we will emit anything here.
+And because we don't want to emit false positives, we will not emit anything here.

 from typing import overload, TypeVar